Skip to main content

 • Allow automation and manual modifications to coexist throughout the planning process

-• Provide a low-code constraint checking mechanism to validate simulation outputs which can be largely automated
+• Provide a flexible constraint checking mechanism to validate simulation outputs which can be largely automated

-• Provide a low-code scheduling mechanism that can scaffold parts of or generate complete activity plans according to goal snippets
+• Provide a flexible scheduling mechanism that can scaffold parts of or generate complete activity plans according to goal snippets

 • Support an easy-to-use and verified translation from activities to sequences of commands that are recognized by the flight system